-In addition to Jasaň and Trošková other ties to politics, and the party Smer particularly, can be traced around Antonino Vadala.
+In addition to Jasaň and Trošková, other ties to politics and the party Smer in particular, can be traced around Antonino Vadala.

 For example, Vadala's long-time accountant Monika Čorejová ran for the regional parliament in the past.

 Vadala himself massively supports Smer, mainly campaigning on social networks.
-He praises Fico in front of his Italian friends, defends minister Kaliňák from intriguing opposition and vehemently supports Richard Raši from Smer in his campaign for president of the Košice Self-governing Region.
+He praises Fico in front of his Italian friends, defends minister Kaliňák from the allegations of the opposition and vehemently supported Smer's Richard Raši in his campaign for the Košice regional governor post.

 On election day, Vadala was trumpeting that "today we are all voting No. 16 Smer and we can be sure tomorrow Slovakia is in good hands."

-During the campaign he was openly declaring, he plans to visit the Smer conference in Košice.
-He wrote to Raši publicly saying they "see each other" there.
+During the campaign he was openly declaring, he planned to visit the Smer conference in Košice.
+He wrote to Raši publicly saying they would "see each other" there.
 He called Smer "our party".

 When the current ruling coalition was created, it was a reason for Vadala to celebrate.